Fister sharp again, Bradley Jr. homers as Red Sox beat Blue Jays

 EASY THEFTS

-The Red Sox were 4 for 4 in stolen-base attempts, and improved to 29 for 32 this season against Toronto, the most steals by any club in the majors against an opponent this season.
+The Red Sox were 4 for 4 in stolen base attempts, and improved to 29 for 32 this season against Toronto, the most steals by any club in the majors against an opponent this season.

 UP NEXT